luchic/pipex/README.md

-The Problem: Didn't chekc -1 in dup2 functions, to check if redirection was correct
+The Problem: Didn't check -1 in dup2 functions, to check if redirection was correct